PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 **IMPORT NOTE ABOUT SHORTCUT BUTTONS**
 Prior to release 3.11.0, these buttons closed the window.
 Starting with 3.11 they will not close the window.
 They act like RButtons (return the button text and do not close the window)

 If you are having trouble with these buttons closing your window, please check your installed version of PySimpleGUI by typing `pip list` at a command prompt.
-Prior to 3.11 these buttons close your window.
+Prior to 3.11, these buttons close your window.

 Using older versions, if you want a Submit() button that does not close the window, then you would instead use RButton('Submit').
-Using the new version, if you want a Submit button that closes the window like the sold Submit() call did, you would write that as `CloseButton('Submit')` or `CButton('Submit')`
+Using the new version, if you want a Submit button that closes the window like the old Submit() call did, you would write that as `CloseButton('Submit')` or `CButton('Submit')`

 ### Button targets